 Two Jakarta-based designers have taken several steps toward sustainable fashion by experimenting with more environmentally friendly production techniques.

-Ayudya Paramitha “Mitha” Lengkoan, 31, is an architect working at the notable Andra Martin Architects Firm, but has run her own Hlaii fashion label since 2016.
+Ayudya Paramitha “Mitha” Lengkoan, 31, is an architect working at the notable Andra Matin Architects Firm, but has run her own Hlaii fashion label since 2016.
 The label aims to design clothing that leaves less fabric on the production floor for tossing into the trash.